FacePafes/kspman/README.md

 # kspman
 KSP mod manager YOU manage

-> v0.2.0 is out.
-Any bugs found please open an issue
+> v0.3 is live.
+If you find any problems, open an issue.
 ---

 ## what?